fwyr/NoFakeNewsApp/README.md

 ### Project Status

-NFN is extremely early in development.
-As such, relevant documentation and functionality may not be available.
-Nonetheless, development is still ongoing.
+This project is no longer in development.